 Didier Sylvain (Ethnomusicology) received a Foreign Language Area Studies (FLAS) summer fellowship to conduct language training and preliminary fieldwork on electronic musical practices in Haiti.

-Nina Young (Composition) was awarded the Frederic A. Juilliard/Walter Damrosch Rome Prize in Musical Composition for 2015-16.
+Nina Young (Composition DMA) was awarded the Frederic A. Juilliard/Walter Damrosch Rome Prize in Musical Composition for 2015-16.

 STUDENT PRESENTATIONS AND TALKS